trunk-rs/trunk/site/content/commands.md

 Trunk leverages Rust's powerful concurrency primitives for maximum build speeds & throughput.

+It can also run without wasm32 cargo project, simply processing SASS, images, etc (see `no_implicit_rust` configuration option).

 # watch
 `trunk watch` does the same thing as `trunk build`, but also watches the filesystem for changes, triggering new builds as changes are detected.